 Update And reinstall Device Drivers in Windows 10

-On Windows computer Device manager let you View all Installed Hardware Device Driver list with its properties.
-And Allow you to Tweak the hardware settings, identify device drivers for each device, view and change settings, And also update, reinstall or rollback driver update etc.
+On a Windows computer, the Device Manager lets you View all Installed Hardware Device Driver list with their properties.
+And Allow you to Tweak the hardware settings, identify device drivers for each device, view and change settings, And also update, reinstall or rollback driver update, etc.

-This will display all installed Device Drivers list.
+This will display all installed Device Drivers lists.

 Now Locate the driver, and right-click on it.
 You will see options to: